top of page

 Newcastle University - MEL advice for the Water Security and Sustainable Development Hub.

-INTRAC is providing consultancy support to Newcastle University to monitor evaluate and learn for an international and interdisciplinary research project focussing on water security.
-The Water Security and Sustainable Development Hub is a UKRI-funded project that connects UK universities (Newcastle, Leeds, Oxford) with interdisciplinary ‘collaboratories’ in Malaysia, India, Colombia and Ethiopia.
-As independent consultant I work directly with one of INTRAC's MEL consultants to be ‘a critical friend’ to the programme by providing an external perspective on the impact of the hub’s work, as well as the hub processes, particularly in developing capacity for collaboration, interdisciplinary working, intersectional research and ensuring a fair and equal partnership between northern and southern institutions.
+INTRAC has provided consultancy support to Newcastle University to monitor evaluate and learn on an international and interdisciplinary research project focussing on water security.
+The Water Security and Sustainable Development Hub was a UKRI-funded project that connected UK universities (Newcastle, Leeds, Oxford) with interdisciplinary ‘collaboratories’ in Malaysia, India, Colombia and Ethiopia.
+As independent consultant I worked directly with one of INTRAC MEL consultants to be ‘a critical friend’ to the programme by providing an external perspective on the impact of the hub’s work, as well as the hub processes, particularly in developing capacity for collaboration, interdisciplinary working, intersectional research and ensuring a fair and equal partnership between northern and southern institutions.
+Work included a mixed method partnership assessment based on an online survey and series of FDGs, and an evaluability assessment/data review, as well as a systematic social network analysis of the Water Hub.

 “In a way I know now that I was lucky because my psychosis was picked up so quickly [...] and I got a bed in a Mother and Baby Unit”